Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/VM2M.png)

-The completion of DCR automatically installs a AzureMonitorWindowsAgent extension on the VMs.
+The completion of thecreation of DCR automatically installs a AzureMonitorWindowsAgent extension on the VMs.

 ![image](Images/SUC.png)

-Note: If the DCR is created within the Microsoft Sentinel theWindows event log data will be stored in the SecurityEvent table, but if the DCR is created in the DCRs environment the event will be stored in the Event table without specialized security solution.
+Note: If the DCR is created within the Microsoft Sentinel the Windows event log data will be stored in the SecurityEvent table, but if the DCR is created in the DCRs environment the event will be stored in the Event table without specialized security solution.

-With the completion of the configuration of the connector, the staus of the connector now changes to connected, meaning, the agents are now installed on the target resources and are now ready to start collecting logs for fowarding to the Sentinel-integrated workspace.
+With the completion of the configuration of the connector, the staus of the connector now changes to connected, meaning, the agents are now installed on the target resources, and are now ready to start collecting logs for fowarding to the Sentinel-integrated workspace.
 The images also features both the table management and DCR properties.

 ![image](Images/SC-WSE.png)

 After the configuration was completed, I noticed the workspace wasn't receving logs despite the status of the connector showing connected.
 With my fervent troubleshoot, I realised the VMs are behind a firewall (In the last project the firewall was deployed to control the outbound traffic of the VMs, thus affecting the ability of the agent on the VMs to send logs to the Sentinel-integrated workspace).
-Allowing the firewall to grant access to the traffic requires understanding how traffic is routed from the agents to the workspace.
+Allowing the firewall to grant access to the traffic requires understanding how traffic is routed from the agents to the Sentinel-integrated workspace.
-Typically, the traffic is routed from the VM to the Azure Monitor endpoint on the internet and the to the workspace.
-Hence, allow the traffic to pass we require granting access to Azure Monitor through the firewall policy.
+Typically, the traffic is routed from the VM to the Azure Monitor endpoint on the internet and then to the workspace.
+Therefore, granting the agents access to the Azure Monitor endpoint will resolve the issue.

 ![image](Images/FWBP.png)

-The network rule is use to grant the log traffic access to Azure Monitor by specifying it as a service tag.
+The network rule is use to permit the agent's traffic to access to Azure Monitor by specifying Azure Monitor as a service tag in the rule.

 ![image](Images/FWBP2.png)

-After the configuration, it is observed that the agent is now sending logs to the Sentinel-integrated workspace.
+After the configuration, it is observed that the agents on both VMs are now sending logs to the Sentinel-integrated workspace.

 ![image](Images/VML.png)

 #### 2.1.
 Detected Brute-Force attack

 Aside check successful logins to the VMs, I also checked for failed logins to the VM, and something interesting played out.
 I detected a live brute-force attack.
 I could see multiple usernames in the range of hundreds being tried just within a few seconds.
 Apparently, the attack has been going on before I could gain access to the security event data of the VMs.
-This experience alone instilled the significance of monitoring with SIEM solutions.
+This experience alone instilled the significance of comprehensive visibility across the IT environment.

 ![image](Images/FLO.png)

-Sometimes, the language in which the username are written and some other unique features might provide a clue on the source of the attack or demography of the attacker.
+Sometimes, the language in which the username are written and some other unique features might provide a clue on the source of the attack or the demography of the attacker.

 ![image](Images/FLO2.png)